 The other two, the Elsässer Belchen and the Petit Ballon, I'm not so sure about.
 I could see peaks that were in the general area that they should be in, but I'm not 100% sure.

 This is a side of photography that I love, it's where it takes me, the draw to capture new images, it's another reason to get outside.

-So I was trying to find a composition and get a tripod into place, while trying to keep upright and not stand on dogs, while people were coming and going.
-That's the weather and the location down, the me side comes in as I'm not that comfortable with new people (could be a confidence in language thing) and I have a severe allergy to dogs.
-As I enjoy breathing, I tend to prefer distance between dogs and myself.
+So I was trying to find a composition and get a tripod into place while trying to keep upright and not stand on dogs, while people were coming and going.
+That's the weather and the location down, my side comes in as I'm not that comfortable with new people (could be confidence in language thing) and I have a severe allergy to dogs.
+As I enjoy breathing, I tend to prefer the distance between dogs and myself.

 In all, I think that it was just a situation in which I really didn't feel comfortable.